 Farrell earned a Ph.D. in economics from the University of Michigan, as well as an M.A. in statistics.
 Farrell pursued undergraduate studies at the Massachusetts Institute of Technology where he earned S.B. degrees in mathematics and economics.
-He has experience teaching statistics and econometrics at the undergraduate and graduate level.
+He has experience teaching statistics and econometrics at the undergraduate, masters, and graduate level.

 Prior to his graduate studies, Farrell worked at the Center for Research on Health Care at the University of Pittsburgh and at Analysis Group, Inc, in Boston, where he worked on a variety of statistical, economic, and litigation consulting projects.